MCJack123/PerformanceMeter/README.md

 #### `override[Secondary]Color`
 These toggle whether the override color is enabled for each graph.
 If set to `true`, the color in `[secondary]Color` will be used; otherwise the default color will be used.

+## Special Thanks
+Thanks to @SHv2 for rewriting a significant chunk of the code to improve style and performance.

 ## License
 PerformanceMeter is licensed under the MIT license.
 See LICENSE for more info.